-Over the last 26 years the Macular Society has invested over £3.1 million in 57 different research projects.
+Since 1990 the Macular Society has invested over £3.2 million in 57 different research projects.
 Each year we invite applications for research grants and PhD studentships which are assessed by our Research Committee.

 The following research projects are currently being funded by the Macular Society.

 Professor Michel Michaelides, UCL Institute of Ophthalmology

 Assessing retinal structure and function in Stargardt’s disease using advanced phenotyping in preparation for planned therapeutic intervention.
 The researchers will look at the observable characteristics of eyes with Stargardt’s to determine how retinal pigment epithelium (RPE) cells and photoreceptor cells are involved in various forms of Stargardt’s disease.

 Josie Grant, Heriot Watt University

 How eccentric viewing training may help wayfinding and outdoor mobility in the built environment for people with AMD.
 The research will focus on navigating the built environment and whether eccentric viewing training (Skills for seeing) makes this easier for people with AMD.
 It will also measure whether the training improves people’s self-confidence and has a positive impact on physical activity levels and quality of life.